EvolvedWeb/evowc/README.md

 # Evo-WC

-Evo-WC components written as a template file based on HTML and XML.
+Evo-WC is a web component transpiler that takes template file based on HTML and XML and created raw JavaScript Web Component .js files.
+These components rely on a single baseclass that is included.
+No other frameworks, libraries or code is needed.

 You can create one or more components in the template file.
 But you can only have components or comments in the template file.
 Any other top level element will result in a compile error.

+There are sample components in the `components` folder.
+They are semi-HTML files.
+Take a look at a few and read the docs to see how to create your own.

+## Alpha Testing

+After you clone the repo:

+1. To install the repo run `npm install`
+1. To launch the simple web server run `npm start` in one terminal
+1. To transpile the components run `node bin/evowc.js ./components/*.html` in another terminal
+1. To view the webpage browse to `http://localhost:5555`
+1. To change which components are in the browser edit the file `static/index.html`
+1. Please use the bug reporting in the issues section of the repo.
+1. Any document suggestions should also be added to the issues section of the repo.
+1. Test the crap out of it.
+1. Try doing oddball things.
+1. Currently there is no way to loop through tags.
+So no auto generation of tables, list items, etc. That is coming.
+1. **Please make a Pull Request with your example components or bug fixes.**

 ## Component Object